Bradfield/algos/book/analysis/big-o-notation.md

 layout: default.html
 ---

-When trying to characterize an algorithm’s efficiency in terms of execution time, independent of any particular program or computer, we must quantify the number of operations or steps that the algorithm will require.
-If each of these steps is considered to be a basic unit of computation, then the execution time for an algorithm can be expressed as the number of steps required to solve the problem.
+An algorithm is little more than a series of operations (or steps) required to perform some task.
+If we treat each step as a basic unit of computation, then an algorithm’s execution time can be expressed as the *number of steps required to solve the problem*.

+This abstraction is exactly what we need: it characterizes an algorithm’s efficiency in terms of execution time while remaining independent of any particular program or computer.

+How can we apply this abstraction to the summation algorithms shown earlier?

+Looking back at our function `sum_of_n`, the most basic unit of computation seems to be variable assignment so, if we count those, we could have a worthy representation of the algorithm's execution time.
+There's an initial assignment statement that is performed only once (`the_sum = 0`), followed by a loop that executes (`the_sum += i`) a total of `n` times.

-In our summation algorithms shown earlier, a good basic unit of computation  might be to count the number of assignment statements performed to compute the sum.
-In the function `sum_of_n`, the number of assignment statements is 1 (`the_sum = 0`) plus the value of *n* (the number of times we perform `the_sum=the_sum+i`).
-We can denote this by a function, call it T, where $$T(n)=1 + n$$.
-The parameter *n* is often referred to as the “size of the problem,” and we can read this as “T(n) is the time it takes to solve a problem of size n, namely 1 + n steps.”
+We can denote this more elegantly with function $$T$$, where $$T(n) = 1 + n$$.

+The parameter *n* is often referred to as the “size of the problem”, so we can read this as “T(n) is the time it takes to solve a problem of size *n*, namely 1 + *n* steps.”

-In the summation functions given earlier, it makes sense to use the number of terms in the summation to denote the size of the problem.
-We can then say that the sum of the first 100,000 integers is a bigger instance of the summation problem than the sum of the first 1,000.
-Because of this, it might seem reasonable that the time required to solve the larger case would be greater than for the smaller case.
-Our goal then is to show how the algorithm’s execution time changes with respect to the size of the problem.
+For our summation functions, it makes sense to use the number of terms being summed to denote the size of the problem.
+Then, we can say that “The sum of the first 100,000 integers is a *bigger instance* of the summation problem than the sum of the first 1,000 integers”.

+Based on that claim, it seems reasonable that the time required to solve the larger case would be greater than for the smaller case.
+“Seems reasonable” isn’t quite good enough, though; we need to prove that the algorithm’s execution time is dependent on the size of the problem.

-Computer scientists prefer to take this analysis technique one step further.
-It turns out that the exact number of operations is not as important as determining the most dominant part of the $$T(n)$$ function.
+To do this, we’re going to stop worrying about the *exact* number of operations an algorithm performs and determine the dominant part of the $$T(n)$$ function.
-In other words, as the problem gets larger, some portion of the $$T(n)$$ function tends to overpower the rest.
-This dominant term is what, in the end, is used for comparison.
-The *order of magnitude* function describes the part of $$T(n)$$ that increases the fastest as the value of *n* increases.
-Order of magnitude is often called *big O* notation (for “order”) and written as $$O(f(n))$$.
-It provides a useful approximation to the actual number of steps in the computation.
-The function $$f(n)$$ provides a simple representation of the dominant part of the original $$T(n)$$.
+We can do this because, as the problem gets larger, some portion of the $$T(n)$$ function tends to overpower the rest; it is this dominant portion that is ultimately most helpful for algorithm comparisons.

+The *order of magnitude* function describes the part of $$T(n)$$ that increases fastest as the value of *n* increases.
+“Order of magnitude function” is a bit of a mouthful, though, so we call it *big O* notation and write it as $$O(f(n))$$, where $$f(n)$$ is the dominant part of the original $$T(n)$$.
+Big O notation provides a useful approximation for the *actual* number of steps in a computation.

+****

 In the above example, $$T(n)=1+n$$.
 As *n* gets large, the constant 1 will become less and less significant to the final result.
 If we are looking